 Mrs. Hoople sat up with a jerk, instantly awake.
-She braced back, the thin wisp of ginger hair astral on her face, and wiped her face with her hand.
+She brushed back the thin wisps of gingery hair astray on her face, and wrinkled up her nose.
 Her nightdress, opened at the throat, disclosed her neck and shoulders, the last of all in a woman's person to lose youth, freshness, comeliness.
-Her's were scrawny and dark, the skin harshly dry and yellowed, of a texture of parchment.
+Her skin was scrawny and dark, the skin harshly dry and yellowish of a texture of parchment.
 "Never mind telling me again," she droned carelessly.
-"I got it by heart long ago.
+"I got it long ago.
 All the same, I ain't going to get up."